Inspiring Individuality

 Gypsy Jib:

-Here's a Romany Dictionary published in England in 2003 by James Hayward.
+Gypsy Jib is a Romany dictionary published in England in 2003 by James Hayward.
 I enjoyed his family history and really appreciated all James' photographs, short anecdotes and explanations scattered throughout the book.
+I'm no longer sure where or if you can get this book.

 International Museum of Carousel Art: